CMS Comparison: Most Popular CMS (Statistic)

-A CMS helps site owners to create, edit, and publish content without a lick of programming knowledge.
-Owing to their practicality, the choice of platform is fairly large.
-To help in narrowing down your search, we've compiled a list of the most-used CMSs, noting those that are presently enjoying a boost in their popularity.
+A CMS helps site owners create, edit, and publish content without any programming know-how.
+Owing to their convenience, there's a wide selection of platforms to choose from.
+To narrow down your search, we've prepared a list of the most-used and popular CMSs on the market.

-Just because something is used by a lot of people doesn't mean that it's the best, however, at the same time, there are usually very good reasons why services or products become as popular among users as they do.
-We took a look at the 5 million most visited websites in the world and were able to determine which CMS integrations 887,130 of them were using.
-An overwhelming majority of these utilized the undisputed #1 in the CMS market: WordPress.
+Just because lots of people use something doesn't make it the best.
+At the same time, there are usually good reasons why services or products become as popular as they do.
+We checked the 5 million most visited websites in the world and determined CMS integrations for 887,130 of them.
+Most rely on the world's undisputed king of CMSs: WordPress.

 WordPress

-WordPress is the universal CMS solution.
-As such, it comes as no surprise to us that more than 75% of the websites for which we could identify CMS integrations relied on the platform.
-From its humble roots as blogging software, WordPress acquired ever greater numbers of features and functions, developing gradually into a complete CMS.
+WordPress is by far the world's most popular CMS solution: More than 75% of the websites that we could identify CMS integrations for relied on the platform.
+From its humble roots as blogging software, WordPress has been enhanced with more and more features and capabilities, developing into a complete CMS.

-WordPress, already highly versatile on its own, can be augmented further with countless plugins.
+WordPress, already versatile on its own, can be enhanced with countless plugins.

-WordPress remains in use by plenty of bloggers, however, its versatility has seen it become the go-to solution for small businesses, Fortune-500 companies, and everything in-between.
-Contributing further to the platform's popularity is that it is open-source and free.
+WordPress is used by plenty of bloggers, however, its versatility has seen it become the go-to solution for small businesses, Fortune 500 companies, and everything in between.
+Of course, being open-source and free has also helped the platform's popularity.

-WordPress dominates, however, its competitors haven't thrown in the towel.
-For users with less technical know-how or patience, website builders, which often include hosting, have emerged as a popular choice.
-This is in large part because they make things even simpler than self-hosted CMSs like WordPress.
+The CMS dominates, however, its competitors haven't thrown in the towel.
+For those with less technical know-how or patience, website builders have emerged as a popular choice.
+This is in large part because they're even more convenient than self-hosted CMSs like WordPress and often include hosting and a free domain.

 User-friendly content management